Ducki67/Fortnite-Build-Download-methods/README.md

 *Not all the Builds are downloadable from these "Archives" or "Web archives"  also make sure those websites are Online to downlaod builds for OGFN.*
 *Also the credits are in their sites and make sure to support these people!*

-This repository serves as a **hub** for various archives and download methods related to Fortnite builds.
+This repository serves as a **List** for various archives and download methods related to Fortnite builds.
 Instead of searching across multiple sources, you can find everything **in one place**.

 ## 📂 Available Archives / Websites & Methods
 🔹 **Archive** – Direct download mirror
 🔹 **XYZ Archive** – Torrent method
 🔹 **Google Drive Mirror** – Cloud storage option
+*All  this in **one** repository Archives / Webistes as a list.*
 ## ⚠️ Disclaimer
 This repository does **not** host any Fortnite files.
 It only provides links to external sources.